-As a minimum the development will adhere to the RIBA Climate Challenge 2030 and hit the targets corresponding to the years 2020, 2025?.
+As a minimum the development will adhere to the RIBA Climate Challenge 2030 and the local Darlington Climate Emergency targets corresponding to the years 2025 and 2030.

 To be truly exemplar as a Garden Village development it must strive to showcase the very best in design and also construction.
 Modern Methods of Construction (MMC) are to be used to aid in quality assurance and consistent performance of the dwellings.